pjensfelt/wasp_as_cf_yawswing/README.md

 Repository for a control assignment in the WASP Autonomous Systems course

 ## Installation
 We will offer two options to run the code.
-The first one is to use Linux or MacOS and the second is to use a virtual machine provided by the company Bitcrazy that sells the Crazyflie that we will be using.
+The first one is to use Linux or MacOS and the second is to use a virtual machine provided by the company Bitcrazy that sells the Crazyflie drones.

-In the examples below we will put all new code in the directory wasp_as_cf to make it as easy as possible to clean up after the assignment.
+In the examples below we will put all new code in the directory wasp_as_cf to make it easy to clean up after the assignment.

 #### MacOS and Linux
 To avoid a system wide installation of all the dependencies we run the code in a virtual environment